Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Experiments

-To better understand how symbolic solvers facilitate logical reasoning, we evaluate the performance of \model and baselines for questions of varying complexity levels.
-To this end, we randomly selected 300 examples from each subset of ProofWriter, ensuring a balanced label distribution.
+Incorporating symbolic solvers also leads to more \textit{robust} reasoning.
+To illustrate this, we report the performance of \model and baselines for questions of varying complexity levels.
+We randomly selected 300 examples from each subset of ProofWriter, ensuring a balanced label distribution.
 The problems in these subsets require 0, <=1, <=2, <=3, and <=5 hops of reasoning, respectively.
 The results, shown in Figure~\ref{fig:difficulty_ablation}, indicate that \model becomes increasingly effective as the required reasoning depth increases.
 For example, \model outperforms CoT by 7.1\%, 5.0\%, 12.7\%, 20.0\%, and 39.4\% on depth-0, depth-1, depth-2, depth-4, and depth-5 problems, respectively.
 In \model, multi-step logical reasoning is delegated to external symbolic solvers, thereby transitioning the challenge of LLM from \textit{problem-solving} to \textit{problem representation}.
 Ideally, the complexity of formally representing a problem statement in logical form should remain relatively constant, regardless of whether the questions require simple or complex reasoning.
 The trends in Figure~\ref{fig:difficulty_ablation} validate this assumption.
 The performance of \textit{Standard} and \textit{CoT} declines precipitously with the escalation of problem complexity.
 However, this trend is less prominent for \model, indicating that the robust reasoning capabilities provided by external solvers substantially mitigate performance degradation for complex reasoning problems.